Walien-dev/NoCloseCombat/README.md

-# NoCloseCombat
+# FiveM - NoCloseCombat
 Simple script to disable close combat / gun whipping

 Download this FiveM resource to disable close combat when you don't have melee weapon in hands!